Regular savings in a SIPP

 All investments can go down in value as well as up so when is the best time to invest a lump sum?
 With regular savings you don't have to make this decision as you drip feed money into the market.
 This gives you an average price of the market and when it dips, allows you to buy more units at a cheaper price.
 Please note, as investments can fall in value you could get back less than you invest.
 They should be held for the long term.

 Any UK resident under 75 can contribute to a SIPP and receive tax relief.
-As a general rule, you can contribute as much as you earn to pensions, subject to the £40,000 annual allowance (as little as £10,000 for some high earners and people who have already accessed a pension).
+As a general rule, you can contribute as much as you earn to pensions, subject to the £40,000 annual allowance (as little as £10,000 for some high earners and £4,000 for some people who have already accessed a pension).
 The exact amount and tax reliefs available will depend on your individual circumstances.

 If you earn below £3,600 per annum you can contribute £300 a month.
 Because of the added tax relief only £240 would be deducted from your bank account.